Gemechisgk/Gemechisgk/README.md

 # 💫 About Me:
-🔭 I’m currently working as full stack developer<br>👯 I’m looking to collaborate on Flutter<br><br>📫 How to reach me gemechis.gk@gmail.com <br>👨‍💻 All of my projects are available at https://github.com/Gemechisgk
+🔭 I’m currently working as full stack developer<br>📫 How to reach me gemechis.gk@gmail.com <br>👨‍💻 All of my projects are available at https://github.com/Gemechisgk

 ## 🌐 Socials: